-Each of these though do perform different kinds of testing on your DNA.
+Each of these though does perform different kinds of testing on your DNA.

 12. Trust Me, Your Ancestors Lied

-As if errors in family trees on Ancestry.com was bad enough you also have to accept that your ancestors may have lied on official records and documents.
+As if errors in family trees on Ancestry.com were bad enough you also have to accept that your ancestors may have lied on official records and documents.

 These family trees have to be treated with a pinch of salt and not as gospel.

 It is all well and good to find these trees and put everything from them into your tree.